paulovieira/svelte-preprocess-class-directive/README.md

 <div class:font-bold={isActive()} class:text-green-500={isActive()}>...</div>
 ```

 This works because it's possible to use multiple `class:` directives in a svelte component.
 However it makes the code ugly and redundant because the expression is repeated for different classes.
-And when the styling is done using a [utility-first framework](https://tailwindcss.com/docs/utility-first) (such as Tailwind CSS) it's normal to toggle 5 or 10 classes, not 2.
+When the styling is done using a [utility-first framework](https://tailwindcss.com/docs/utility-first) (such as Tailwind CSS) it's normal to toggle 5 or 10 classes, not 2.

 This preprocessor extends the `class:` directive to allow multiple classes to be toggled (depending on one expression):